crcx/retro12/literate/Rx.md

 numbers (prefix with `#`), obtaining pointers (prefix with `&`), and starting new functions (using the `:` prefix).

+I use `jump` for tail call eliminations here.

 | prefix | used for          | example |
 | ------ | ----------------- | ------- |
 | #      | numbers           | #100    |